 - There will be a bag check at the elevators in the garage.
 If you park in the OCC garage please proceed to the elevators rather than trying to locate an exit to the exterior of the building.

-Rose City Comic Con provides accessibility bracelets for those with mobility, vision, hearing, or other difficulties that allow attendees and one companion wearing accessibility and companion bracelets to access lines for autographs, and photo-ops much more quickly and has access to seating for panels after Fast Pass seating and before general admission.
+Rose City Comic Con provides accessibility bracelets to attendees with disabilities and up to one companion.
+[Both the attendee and the companion must have an Rose City Comic Con badge to attend the event.]
+Bracelets are for individuals with mobility, vision, hearing, or other difficulties and allow attendees and companions wearing accessibility and companion bracelets to avoid waiting in lines for autographs & photo-ops and have access to seating for panels after Club Rose seating & before general admission.
 There will be some designated seating, however, you are not required to sit in those seats if you do not want to.

 There are no requirements or medical documentation needed to be provided in order to receive an accessibility bracelet.
 Bracelets can be picked up at an Info desk or at any Registration desk in Pre-Function Lobby A.